Thomas Duchini

 Elisenda Vera Baró

-Elisenda is an architecture student at the UPC.
+Elisenda Vera is a young architect graduate, and designer of edutainment gamified activities.
 In parallel she has a long experience in the world of non-formal education and human rights education.

-She has participated in multiple projects in the European field, including activities of the Council of Europe.
+She has participated in multiple projects in the European field, including representation activities in the Council of Europe, and at the World Forum for Democracy.

 She is currently a member of the Board of AHEAD